How do I find out what classes I need to take?

 – The EdTPA (Education Teacher Performance Assessment) is a portfolio exam that you take only while student teaching.

 How do I set up my student teaching?

 Go to the Office of Field Experience in NAC 6/207.
 You must apply the semester before you are ready to student teach.
 You’ll fill out an application including a short essay and interview.
 To download the Handbook on Student Teaching, click here.

 How do I make sure my certification goes through?

-It’s always best to check in directly with the Certification Officer, Kurt Brown if you have questions.
-To be certified, you MUST complete a TEACH application.
+It’s always best to check in directly with the Certification Officer if you have questions.
+Please view more information about certification here.

 How do I get a job?